diego-tella/Hash-Crack/README.md

 # Hash-Crack
-Simple script in Python that make Hash Brute-Force
+Simple script in Python that make Hash Brute-Force.
+This program supports hash MD5 and SHA1.
+Soon, new types of hashes will be added.